Musawenkosistar/airbnb-clone-project/README.md

 Cross-Origin Resource Sharing (CORS) policies are enforced to control which domains can access the API.
 This prevents malicious websites from making unauthorized requests on behalf of users.

+CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of building, testing, and deploying the application.
+These pipelines ensure that every change pushed to the repository is thoroughly validated, reducing errors and improving the overall development workflow.
+CI/CD helps teams deliver updates faster, maintain high code quality, and ensure consistent deployments across all environments.

+CI/CD is crucial for this project because it enables seamless integration of new features, automatic detection of bugs, and reliable deployment of backend services.
+This reduces manual work for developers, increases productivity, and ensures the platform remains stable as new changes are introduced.

+Tools that can be used for the CI/CD pipeline include:

+GitHub Actions: Automates testing, building, and deploying the application directly from the repository.

+Docker: Ensures consistent application environments by packaging the app and its dependencies into containers.

+Docker Hub or GitHub Container Registry: Used to store and distribute Docker images used in deployment.

+Nginx: Can be used as a reverse proxy during deployment to serve the application efficiently.

+Cloud Platforms (e.g., AWS, Azure, Render, Heroku): Hosts the deployed application and manages runtime environments.